ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/archive-third-party-data-with-builtin-connector.md

 ## Step 2: Create an app in Azure Active Directory

-The next step is to register a new app in Azure Active Directory.
+The next step is to register a new app in Azure Active Directory (AAD).
 This app will correspond to the web app resource that you'll implement in Step 4 for the Facebook connector.

 For step-by-step instructions, see [Create an app in Azure Active Directory](deploy-facebook-connector.md#step-2-create-an-app-in-azure-active-directory).

 During the completion of this step (by following the step-by-step instructions), you'll save the following information to a text file.
 The values for these will be used in later steps in the deployment process.

-- Application ID
+- AAD application ID
-- Tenant ID
+- AAD application secret
-- APISecretKey secret
+- AAD application Uri
-- App insights instrumentation key
+- Tenant Id

 ## Step 3: Create an Azure storage account